fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 #### M2 Deliverables

-Your group should submit a document giving an overview of the proposal and intermediate results.
+Your group should submit a document giving an overview of the proposal and intermediate results, as well as present your intermediate results to class.
 The document should again clearly explain the problem, describe the data (if you are using a specific dataset), proposal and intermediate results.

-By M2, most teams should have: (1) the dataset fully acquired and processed (or a justified subset + scaling plan), (2) a prototype that supports at least one core analysis task end-to-end, (3) at least one meaningful evaluation artifact (even preliminary), (4) a revised scope that reflects reality (not just the original plan), (5) a GitHub repository.
+By M2, most teams should have: (1) a prototype, (2) at least one meaningful evaluation artifact (even preliminary), (3) a revised scope that reflects reality (not just the original plan), (4) a GitHub repository.

 Make sure your GitHub repo is populated and actively maintained by M2, not just created.
 You should be pushing your code, data-processing scripts (or download instructions), experiments, documentation, etc. as you go.
 Regular commits over time will be considered as part of grading, so consistent progress in the commit history matters (not a last-minute dump).